-You walk into a room- lights are fading up and down, moving, colors and shapes are dancing on the walls.
+You walk into a room- lights are fading up and down, moving, and colors and shapes are dancing on the walls.
 It looks really cool.
-And by now, you know a good bit of the “how”.
-How to hang, point and gel the lights.
-But what about moving and chases?
-The lights don’t just do this themselves, right?
-How is this even possible?

-You know by now that stage lighting does not program or operate itself.
-Controlling every lighting rig, small or large, is some sort of lighting console, and controlling that lighting console, is a human.
 Lighting consoles use low-voltage control signal to tell the dimmers, LED’s and moving lights what to do.
-Most lighting consoles use a control protocol called DMX512, or DMX for short, but some use microplex or some other sort of proprietary control protocol.
+Most lighting consoles use a control protocol called DMX512, or DMX for short.

 In general, lighting consoles can be split into 2 types- conventional lighting consoles and moving light consoles.
 Because of the DMX512 standard, all of these consoles are putting out the same type of signal.
 How the human operator interacts and programs each console is different.

 Conventional Lighting Consoles

 Conventional lighting consoles typically have a lot of faders and not much else on the control surface.

 These faders are used to bring up individual lights and groups of lights.
 Some may be programmable, called submasters.

 Conventional lighting consoles may also have cue stacks, allowing lighting looks to be programmed into a cue, which then can be played back in a list of cues on a special playback fader.
 If you’re working with all conventional lighting, this is the type of console for you.

 At the time of this writing, conventional-style consoles are quickly becoming obsolete, but